-- Logical OR.
-Result is true if either argument is true. - & Logical AND.
-Result is true if both arguments are true. - !
+Logical OR.
+Result is true if either argument is true.

+& Logical AND.
+Result is true if both arguments are true.

+!
 Logical NOT.
-This inverts the value of the following part. - ( ) Parentheses are used for grouping.
+This inverts the value of the following part.

+() Parentheses are used for grouping.

+& has higher precedence than the | operator so the two following forms are equivalent:

+This is the same as the rule for multiplying and adding.
+When evaluating the arithmetic expression, a b + c d, you would first multiply a b, then multiply c d, and finally add the two products together.

+When in doubt, use parentheses to make the order more explicit.